How to increase your chances of retiring before 65

 Even though proper budgeting, saving, and investing can help you retire comfortably before you’re 65, it’s good to give some thought to these components as well.

 • Social Security.
 The conventional wisdom is that the longer you wait to start taking monthly Social Security payments, the more your benefit will be each month.
 Technically, you can begin getting Social Security retirement benefits without penalties at age 62—but you’ll pay a price because you aren’t yet eligible for full benefits.
 The age at which you’re eligible for full benefits depends on when you were born, but the difference between taking Social Security at 62 as opposed to age 70 can be as much as 30%.
+But unfortunately, there’s no guarantee that Social Security will be an option by the time you retire.

-• Healthcare.
-As you age, healthcare costs are inevitable.
+• Health care.
+As you age, health care costs are inevitable.
 And remember, you can’t get Medicare until you’re 65.
 “Clients can be at an 80% or 90% probability of success based on our [retirement] plan.
-But if they’re retiring early, the most important factor that I see that causes clients to go from 90% probability to 20% is healthcare coverage,” says Sullivan.
-To that point, investing time and resources in improving and maintaining your well-being as you age can potentially save you a lot in healthcare costs down the road.
+But if they’re retiring early, the most important factor that I see that causes clients to go from 90% probability to 20% is health care coverage,” says Sullivan.
+To that point, investing time and resources in improving and maintaining your well-being as you age can potentially save you a lot in health care costs down the road.

 Ayala, Delia, and Sullivan all agree that the key to retiring early is to have a solid financial plan.
 Try to be as certain as possible that you’ll be able to meet your goals for the future—and take into account things like long-term care and estate planning.
 “We’re living longer and longer lives,” Sullivan says, “and that’s one aspect I find that none of us have prepared for.”